 Companies must retain the latest equipment and hire trained personnel to remain ahead of the curve.
 A stable source of working capital and continuous cash flow can bridge the gap between providing a service, invoicing your customers, and getting paid.

 Information technology invoice factoring provides a reliable source of working capital and fast access to money you’ve already earned, giving you complete control over your cash flow.
 It doesn’t matter if you’ve been in business for many years or a few months; small business factoring companies can help.

 Slow payments on your accounts receivables can derail your business.
 You spend time chasing payments and lack cash for making payroll or taking on large projects..
 Factoring is not a loan to be paid back with interest.
 You create no new debt that shows up on your company’s balance sheet.
-Instead, an IT factoring company, like FundThrough, purchases your open invoices and advances you the full invoice amount, less fees, in as little as 24 hours after approval!
+Instead, an IT factoring company, like FundThrough, purchases your open invoices and advances you the full invoice amount, less fees, as soon as the next business day upon approval.

 Information technology invoice factoring benefits startup tech companies and large corporations.
 Just a few of the companies that can reap the rewards of factoring include: